 I would love love LOVE if you could leave a review in the comments… I love hearing what you thought, any changes you made, the stories behind what made you try my recipes.
 Also, if you share a photo on Instagram, please tag me @desertislanddishes, it makes my day to see you making my creations!

-This chocolate Bread and Butter Brioche Pudding is so easy and SO good.
+This Salted Caramel Bread and Butter Brioche Pudding is so easy and SO good.
 It's really a simple one to whip up as it uses basic ingredients, but put together, it's so good.

 - Prep Time: 20 minutes